 - Pull the shorts up.

-Talking your child through each step lets her know what to do and includes her in the process.
+Talking your child through each step helps her know what to do.
 In the early stages, simple words or phrases are OK – for example, ‘Shirt on’.
 You can say more as your child’s language develops – for example, ‘Push your arm through the sleeve’.

 When your child can almost dress himself (usually from three years and up), you can check whether he understands the steps by asking, ‘What’s the first thing you need to put on?’
 If he can’t remember, you can help him get started by reminding him.